-If your change increases the tax due to Illinois, you should file Form IL-843 and pay the tax, penalty, and interest, promptly.
+If your change increases the tax due to Illinois, you should file Form IL-843 and pay the tax, penalty, and interest promptly.

-Federal change - You should not file this form until you receive a federal finalization notification from the IRS stating that they have accepted your change, either by refund, agreement, or judgment.
+Federal change - You should not file this form until you receive a federal finalization notification from the IRS, stating that they have accepted your change, either by paying a refund, or by final assessment, agreement, or judgment.

-If your federal change decreases the tax due to Illinois and you are entitled to a refund, you must file Form IL-843 within two years of federal finalization.
-If your federal change increases the tax due to Illinois, you must file Form IL-843 and pay any additional tax within 120 days of IRS partial agreement or finalization, or you will be assessed a late payment penalty.
+If your federal change decreases the tax due to Illinois and you are entitled to a refund, you must file Form IL-843 within two years plus 120 days of federal finalization.

+If your federal change increases the tax due to Illinois, you must file Form IL-843 and pay any additional tax within 120 days of IRS partial agreement or finalization.
+You must attach proof of the federal finalization date, showing the change was reported to Illinois within 120 days of IRS acceptance, or you may be assessed a late-payment penalty.